 IDL objects are actually special heap variables, which means that they are global in scope and provide explicit user control over their lifetimes.
 Object heap variables can only be accessed via object references.
 Object references are discussed in this chapter.
-Heap variables in general are discussed in detail in "Heap Variables" on page 367.
+Heap variables in general are discussed in detail in "Heap Variables" in the Building IDL Applications manual.